 - Austin City Limits is the only television show in history to be awarded the National Medal of Arts.
 This is the highest award that can be given by the United States of America to artists and art patrons, and it is always presented directly by the President.

 - You can see the original medal and the certificate signed by President George W. Bush at the original Austin City Limits soundstage, in Communications Building B on the University of Texas campus.

-- The original location on the UT campus only had seating for 300 people during tapings.
-The new digs at the Moody Theatre downtown has seating for 2,700.
+- The new digs for ACL at the Moody Theatre downtown has seating for 2,700.

 - You can take a tour of the Austin City Limits soundstage at the Moody Theatre, Monday through Friday at 11 AM.
 Tours are an hour long and I suggest that you arrive 15 minutes early.
 Not only do you get a tour of the facility, but you’ll also get to see the legendary music photography of Scott Newton and Jim Marshall.
 Click here for more information on tours.

 Support of KLRU Keeps Austin City Limits on the Air

 Because KLRU is a PBS station, they are funded by donations and government appropriations.
 They receive no direct tax dollars, only appropriations.
 KLRU only receives 14% of their operating budget from these appropriations, which means they need the public to cover the other 86% of what it takes for them to function.
 No donations = no KLRU = no Austin City Limits.
 Visit this page if you’re interested in getting behind KLRU.

 If you already know you want to support KLRU and want their donation page, here it is.

 How Do I Get Tickets to an Austin City Limits Taping?